-Since I’ve heard the same scenario a thousand times, I’ll say, “And you want to get rid of her but you don’t know how…right?”
-The crowd laughs awkwardly, but the question-asker sighs with relief when he finds out he’s not alone.
+Because I’ve heard the same scenario a thousand times, I’ll say, “And you want to get rid of her but you don’t know how, right?”
+The crowd laughs awkwardly, but the question-asker sighs with relief to finds out he’s not alone.

-1. If God has called you to be the lead youth worker and the church has given you the mantle of leadership, then lead.
+1. If God has called you to youth ministry and the church has given you the mantle of leadership, then lead.

-You don’t have to be mean-spirited to lead; you just need to be willing to lead.
-Leaders have to make decisions and take actions that aren’t easy.
+You don’t have to be mean-spirited to lead.
+You just need to be willing.
+Leaders must make decisions and take actions that aren’t easy.
 Letting someone go is one of them.
 That’s why you need to know how to remove a ministry volunteer with grace.

 Your youth ministry is too important to lower your standards and overlook someone who is causing problems.
 Difficult leaders damage morale, hurt students, cause continual grief, and hinder your ministry from growing.

-2. As the lead youth worker, it’s your responsibility to put a team together that’s going to pursue health and move in the right direction.
+2. As the lead youth worker, you’re responsible for assembling a team that pursues health and moves in the right direction.

 Not everyone will go there with you.
 Remember what Paul and Barnabas fought about in Acts 15?
 They went their separate ways because Paul didn’t think John Mark had what it took to minister with him.